mharen/mharen.github.io/blog/2012/2012-10-catching-unique-key-constraint.md

     }
 }</pre>

-<p>First we make sure the inner exception is actually a SqlException, and then we confirm that it contains one the errors we want to handle.</p>
+First we make sure the inner exception is actually a SqlException, and then we confirm that it contains one the errors we want to handle.

-<p>Of course, this might be even prettier as an extension method that wraps the SaveChanges call (or a generic Func()) with all the ugly exception checking code…</p>
+Of course, this might be even prettier as an extension method that wraps the SaveChanges call (or a generic Func()) with all the ugly exception checking code…

-<p><strong>Note:</strong> if you would prefer to actually check for duplicates before sending the insert, you can, but make sure you check atomically to avoid a concurrency issue.
-If you don’t, another transaction could insert a record which conflicts with yours between the command that checks for the duplicate and the command that inserts the row. </p>
+<strong>Note:</strong> if you would prefer to actually check for duplicates before sending the insert, you can, but make sure you check atomically to avoid a concurrency issue.
+If you don’t, another transaction could insert a record which conflicts with yours between the command that checks for the duplicate and the command that inserts the row.

 ---